mahawiki/BackToBasics-Hacktoberfest/cloud-computing/google-cloud/cloud-run-website/TUTORIAL.md

 ## Introduction

 This project is used by the Google Cloud Platform team to demonstrate different services within Google Cloud.
 This project contains two versions of the same application, one architected as a monolith and the other as a set of microservices.
-This helps them to demonstrate all the services using the same application.
+This helps them to demonstrate all the services using the same application. &nbsp;

 Here we will be using it to deploy a website to Cloud Run.
 The frontend for the website is written as a React app, that can be deployed using containers running Node JS.
 It contains a shopping website, but feel free to customise it also.